statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 (C) *Collection, transfer and disposal of oil residues (sludge)*

 11. Collection of oil residues (sludge).
 Quantities of oil residues (sludge) retained on board.
-The quantity should be recorded weekly<sup> 1) Only those tanks listed in item 3.1 of Forms A and B of the Supplement to the IOPP Certificate used for oil residues (sludge). </sup> : (this means that the quantity must be recorded once a week even if the voyage lasts more than one week):
+The quantity should be recorded weekly : (this means that the quantity must be recorded once a week even if the voyage lasts more than one week):

 .1. identity of tank(s)